 The next time you’re thinking about activities to do with your grandparents, their physical abilities and strength level must be taken into consideration.
 Not all activities may be suitable for them.
 For example, issues like limited mobility or arthritis may come into play when putting together senior activities.

 These things could keep your grandparent from doing activities that require fine motor skills or grip strength or even walking.

 But be careful, pushing beyond their capabilities could also result in injury.

 If the senior is not physically able to fully participate in something, you can often make modifications that will allow them to take part on their own level.
 Some exercises can easily be modified and performed in a chair, for instance (we show some in our article on core exercises).

 4 Types Of Physical Activities Suitable For Most Seniors

 - Exercise programs should be gentle enough for a senior, but invigorating enough to get the circulation going and the heart rate raised.
-Activities like yoga and walking are typically good options for gentle exercise.
+Activities like pickleball, yoga and walking are typically good options for gentle exercise.
 These can be done at home or a local gym or senior center or you may even find some great groups in your neighborhood!
 Check out these 5 minute core exercises for seniors.